 Now let’s get to the reason why you are here.
 You want to know what STAR 35 or #star35 means.
 At the very basic, it was my mantra.
 For those of you who do not know what a mantra is, a mantra is a word or sound repeated to aid in meditation, mantras can also be used as ways to concentrate, program the mind and for slogans.
 I chose to use STAR 35 as one of my mantras because I associate a very heavy meaning of the word STAR and the number 35.

 So let us get to the grizzy of STAR 35.
-This will be long, I told y’all this has a deep meaning.
+This will be long, I told Y’all this has a deep meaning.

 I was 29 and in Thailand with my ex-wife when we were still married.
 We were on a vacation from Bangladesh, where my ex-wife and I had been living and working.
-I was just learning the beautiful world of journalism.
+I was just learning about the beautiful world of journalism.
 We had enjoyed a beautiful night as tourists in the streets of Sukhumvit, Bangkok.
 If you have never been to Thailand, it is one of the most beautiful countries, in my opinion, please go.

 After a fun night of libations and delicious food, we met a woman who sparked a conversation with us.
-My ex-wife and I were an eclectic young couple and always attracted the weirdos, we are weirdos too, so talking to people of different walks of life is nothing out of the ordinary for us.
+My ex-wife and I were an eclectic young couple and always attracted the weirdos, we are weirdos too, so talking to people from different walks of life is nothing out of the ordinary for us.

-Our conversation felt deep, we talked about things that had peaked our interest at the time.
+Our conversation felt deep, we talked about things that had piqued our interest at the time.
 Topics like, our cultural backgrounds, relationships and most importantly religion and spirituality, which at the time I was fighting a huge battle with.

 A side note, during these years, as a newlywed man, I was folding to a lot of unaddressed issues within myself.
 My stay in Bangladesh had open up wounds I had in relation to my personal identity as a mixed person of Bangladeshi and White American heritage.
-Then there was the battle with my own concept of a god and how I saw Islam in my life as not just an American Muslim, but as a human being that was losing his faith in religion as a whole.
+Then there was the battle with my own concept of a god and how I saw Islam in my life as not just an American Muslim, but as a human being that was losing his faith in a religion as a whole.
 Add this to the fact that I am a very sensitive being with unresolved childhood issues and it spelled disaster.
 If you look back at photos I was extremely depressed.
 I sometimes skim through them to remind myself that you may end up in a hole, but you can always crawl out of it.

 Back to the conversation.